svalenti52/Duelling_Idiots/README.md

     Associated file: osc_limit.cpp.

 Chapter 15.
 An Inconceivable Difficulty

+    Given a probability p of having a boy (1 - p = q is the corresponding probability of having a girl), how many children are expected till a subsequent child matches the sex of first?
+What does the graph look like for p in the range [0, 0.01, ..., 1.0]?

+    Associated file: inconceivable.cpp

 Chapter 16.
 The Unsinkable Tub is Sinking!
 How to Find Her, Fast